surelogic/sierra/resources/README.txt

 To create a Sierra tool plugin for a typical third-party tool:
-1. Creata an Eclipse plugin project without an Activator class
+1. Create an Eclipse plugin project using the Sierra Tool Plugin Project wizard

-   Alternatively, you can copy this project and customize META-INF/MANIFEST.MF

-2. Copy the appropriate library jars to the project, and add them to the Runtime Classpath (via the Plugin Manifest Editor)
+2. Copy the appropriate library jars to the project, and add them to the classpath via the Runtime tab in the Plugin Manifest Editor

-3. Rename the package "sierra_tool_template" appropriately

-4. Edit Factory.java, filling in the various TODOs
+3. Edit Factory.java, filling in the various TODOs